Generative Anchored Fields: Controlled Data Generation via Emergent Velocity Fields and Transport Algebra: Generative Anchored Fields (GAF)

 \item \textbf{Twin Pair Loss (endpoint anchoring).} Each twin is trained with its endpoint reconstruction.
 The pairs are required to anchor both ends of the path.
 Dropping one of the losses collapses GAF.

-\item \textbf{Sampler (single ODE solver).} Sampling integrates the emergent field with a single ODE solver (e.g., Heun sampler).
-No auxiliary corrector network, guidance model, or second model is required.
-Adding an additional learned sampler is possible but would depart from minimal GAF design.
+\item \textbf{Sampler.} GAF samples natively via Iterative Endpoint Refinement (IER), which refines endpoint estimates direclty on the bridge withouth solving an ODE.
+Alternatively the emergent field $v=K-J$ can be integrated with a single ODE solver (e.g., Euler or Heun).
+In both cases, no auxiliary corrector network, guidance model, or second model is required. \end{enumerate}